 New Perimeter teams with EADB to provide training on contract negotiation to East African government lawyers

-New Perimeter, DLA Piper’s nonprofit affiliate that provides long-term pro bono legal assistance in under-served regions around the world, conducted a five-day virtual training on negotiating international agreements for government lawyers from Kenya, Rwanda, Tanzania and Uganda.
+New Perimeter, DLA Piper’s nonprofit affiliate providing long-term pro bono legal assistance in under-served regions around the world, recently conducted a five-day regional training in Nairobi, Kenya on negotiating international agreements for government lawyers from Kenya, Rwanda, Tanzania and Uganda.

-DLA Piper teamed with the East African Development Bank (EADB) to deliver the training between August 4-10 for approximately 55 public sector lawyers from Kenya, Tanzania, Uganda and Rwanda who are involved in negotiating and reviewing contracts related to natural resources on behalf of their governments.
-This marks the eighth year New Perimeter has collaborated with EADB and the second year the training has been delivered virtually.
+DLA Piper partnered with the East African Development Bank (EADB) to deliver the training for approximately 40 public sector lawyers from Kenya, Tanzania, Uganda and Rwanda who are involved in negotiating and reviewing contracts related to natural resources on behalf of their governments.
+This marks the ninth year New Perimeter has collaborated with EADB to train East African public sector lawyers.

 The interactive program focused on negotiating complex agreements and explored substantive issues involved in joint venture agreements, supply agreements and technology license agreements, as well as issues related to the political, social and economic context in which the agreements are negotiated.
 The training included active involvement from all participants and was conducted with a combination of interactive lectures and simulated negotiations.

-“We are grateful for the continued collaboration with EADB on this important initiative and appreciate the high level of engagement from the government lawyer participants,” said Sara Andrews, New Perimeter Assistant Director.
-“The energy and commitment put forth by the East African delegations helped make this second virtual delivery of the negotiations course a worthwhile endeavor for all involved.”
+“We are grateful for the continued collaboration with EADB on this important initiative and appreciate the high level of engagement from the government lawyer participants” said Sara Andrews, co-director of New Perimeter.
+“After two years of virtual trainings, it was wonderful to be able to return to Nairobi to deliver the training in-person.”

 About DLA Piper